Posts

 Image

 Online and Mobile Banking have taken the banking world by storm.
 More and more people are accessing their banking information through their computers or smart phones!
 How convenient is it that you can check your account wherever and whenever you want?
 You can make check deposits by snapping a picture, transfer money easily between accounts, and receive your work check through direct deposit.
 Here are some advantages of Online and Mobile Banking: (Opens in a new Window) 1.
-Enhanced security Access to your banking information is protected by multiple protection layers to keep your personal data private and prevent unauthorized access.
+Enhanced Security Access to your banking information is protected by multiple protection layers to keep your personal data private and prevent unauthorized access.
 You can set up face or fingerprint recognition for an added layer of protection.
 You can also turn on two or three step verification where you'll be asked for a security code and/or security question when you log in.
 Though it may seem annoying and redundant, it's best to have this to protect your account.
-2. Instant access 24/7 & Convenien
+2. 24/7 Convenient Access ...

 Homeowner Emergencies Do's and Don'ts